leboncoin/avrocado/README.md

-# Avro
+# Avrocado

-A convenience library to handle Avro in golang built on top of [linkedin/goavro](https://github.com/linkedin/goavro).
+Avrocado is a convenience library to handle Avro in golang, built on top of [linkedin/goavro](https://github.com/linkedin/goavro).
-It is splitted into three parts:
+It is split into three parts:
-* Avro marshalling/unmarshalling using structure fields annotation inspired by the JSON standard library.
+* Avro marshalling/unmarshalling using structure fields annotations inspired by the JSON standard library.
 * A [confluentinc/schema-registry](https://github.com/confluentinc/schema-registry) client.
-* A codec registry which handles marshalling/unmarshalling handling schemas from the schema-registry.
+* A codec registry which handles marshalling/unmarshalling schemas from the schema-registry.

 ## Getting Started